frindaddy/digitalker-audio-archive/README.md

 ## Missing Datasheets, ROMs

+### Recording Software

+The holy grail of Digitalker archiving is the program used to record your own audio and create Digitalker ROM files.
+If you happen to know where an archive of this software is, please contact me.

 ### Word Lists

 The following ROMs are missing official datasheets and word lists.
 Files are named to the best of my hearing capability.